Kernelized Advantage Estimation: From Nonparametric Statistics to LLM Reasoning: Theoretical Results

 The following theorem upper bounds the bias and variance of the KAE value estimator.

-\begin{theorem}[Bias and variance of value estimator] Under Assumptions \ref{assump:iidsampledprompt} -- \ref{assump:psmooth}, for any $x$ that is sampled at the $i$th iteration, { } where $p \wedge s = \min(p,s)$, and $N_i(x)$ is the sample size for estimating $V^{\pi_{\theta_i}}(x)$, given by $G$ times the number of past occurrences of $x$ plus $G-1$ current samples (due to leave-one-out).
+\begin{theorem}[Bias and variance of value estimator] Suppose Assumptions \ref{assump:iidsampledprompt} -- \ref{assump:learningrate} hold.
+Then for any $x$ that is sampled at the $i$th iteration and any bandwidth $h<1$, { } where $N_i(x)$ is the sample size for estimating $V^{\pi_{\theta_i}}(x)$, given by $G$ times the number of past occurrences of $x$ plus $G-1$ current samples (due to leave-one-out).
 The bias and variance are computed conditional on $x$ being sampled at iteration $i$ and on the past sampling history, under which $N_i(x)$ is treated as fixed. \end{theorem} Our results in Theorem~\ref{thm:value} are generally consistent with classical kernel smoothing theory, with the exception of an additional bias term of order $O((ih)^{-1})$.
 This term arises from approximating a continuous kernel integral by a discrete sum over the iteration index.
-Nevertheless, this term is of the same order as the variance under the resource-constrained setting where $N_i(x) \le Gi = O(i)$, and its square is therefore of higher order. \begin{corollary}[Optimality of value estimator] Suppose $s\ge p$ and the kernel bandwidth $h$ is proportional to $[N_i(x)]^{-1/(2p+1)}$.
-Under the conditions in Theorem \ref{thm:value} and in the resource-constrained setting where $G$ is fixed, KAE's value estimator achieves Stone's optimal convergence rate, i.e., $\text{MSE}(\widehat{V}_i^{(g)}(x)) = O([N_i(x)]^{-2p/(2p+1)})$.
-In contrast, neither the GRPO nor the REINFORCE++ value estimator is consistent in this resource-constrained setting. \end{corollary} Corollary \ref{coro:value} establishes that KAE’s value estimator achieves the optimal (Stone’s minimax) rate of convergence.
+Nevertheless, this term is of the same order as the variance under the resource-constrained setting where $N_i(x) \le Gi = O(i)$, and its square is therefore of higher order. \begin{corollary}[Consistency of value estimator] Suppose the kernel bandwidth $h$ is proportional to $[N_i(x)]^{-1/3}$.
+Under the conditions in Theorem \ref{thm:value} and in the resource-constrained setting where $G$ is fixed, KAE's value estimator achieves the convergence rate $\text{MSE}(\widehat{V}_i^{(g)}(x)) = O([N_i(x)]^{-2/3})$.
+In contrast, neither the GRPO nor the REINFORCE++ value estimator is consistent in this resource-constrained setting. \end{corollary}

+\begin{remark} The rate in Corollary~\ref{coro:value} coincides with Stone's optimal minimax rate for one-dimensional nonparametric regression with a Lipschitz continuous regression function.
 In contrast, the value estimators of GRPO and REINFORCE++ are both inconsistent in this resource-constrained setting.
-It thus formally verifies the advantage of KAE over both baseline algorithms in value estimation.
+It thus formally verifies the advantage of KAE over both baseline algorithms in value estimation. \end{remark}